covcom/205CDE/03 Introduction to HTML5/README.md

 </audio>
 ```

 The incorporation of videos is similar to audio elements, except for that the corresponding tag is `video`.
-For large videos, the file size limit in Codio can, however, hinder the use of anything but small video clips.
+For large videos, the file size limit in C9 can, however, hinder the use of anything but small video clips.

-> For YouTube vidoes, however, the format is different.
+> For YouTube videos, however, the format is different.
 See [w3school page](http://www.w3schools.com/html/tryit.asp?filename=tryhtml_youtubeiframe) for an example

 ### Semantic elements